+This rose and white chocolate mousse doesn't just stop there.
 Add a layer of rhubarb & strawberry compote or cheat and use good quality rhubarb compote (Bonne Maman do a good one).
 Serve with strawberries and tuiles.

 Love pink and roses at Valentines?
 Then pair rose with white chocolate in a panna cotta.
 Here I cheated with the sauce using frozen dark cherries as they're not in season but the partnership is wonderful.

 Add a heart-shaped macaron or two to add the perfect finale to this gluten-free dessert.
 Here's how to pipe out macaron hearts.